Huskynarr/hacs-amazon-tracker/README.md

 4. Enter your Amazon credentials
 5. The integration will automatically fetch your active orders

+> **Important**: Do not add any configuration to your `configuration.yaml` file.
+This integration is configured through the UI only.

 ## Home Assistant Add-on

 ### Installation